kzu/kzu.github.io/_posts/2016-10-01-azure-functions-complement-appinventor.md

 1. Accept spoken spanish input
 2. Recognize the text and send it to a web api for translation
-3. Get the translated text and have the app speak it loud
+3. Get the translated text and have the app speak it out loud

 The [speech recognition](http://app.thunkable.com/reference/components/media.html#SpeechRecognizer) and [text-to-speech](http://app.thunkable.com/reference/components/media.html#TextToSpeech) parts were very